 History

-How it Began
+How It All Began

-ESVCF traces its genesis to an October 2004 financial challenge issued to Eastern Shore citizens by The Norfolk Foundation, which had become acquainted with the needs of area nonprofits through years of Eastern Shore grantmaking.
-Per the terms of the challenge The Norfolk Foundation would dedicate $2 million of capital for a new community foundation on the Eastern Shore if the local community could raise an additional $4 million within four years.
-Energized by the challenge, Eastern Shore citizens organized and, working with a consultant, crafted the terms of an affiliate relationship with The Norfolk Foundation.
+ESVCF traces its genesis to an October 2004 financial challenge issued to Eastern Shore citizens by The Norfolk Foundation, which had become acquainted with the needs of area nonprofits through years of making grants to nonprofit organizations on the Eastern Shore.
+Per the terms of the challenge, The Norfolk Foundation would dedicate $2 million of capital for a new community foundation on the Eastern Shore IF the local community could raise an additional $4 million within four years.

 Launch